aws-samples/amazon-ecs-and-aws-step-functions-design-patterns-starter-kit/README.md

 ---

-## Architecture Pattern 2: Running ECS tasks using Step Functions native integration
+## Running ECS tasks using Step Functions native integration

 As shown in the below figure, this pattern uses AWS Step Functions' native service integration with Amazon ECS.
 The role of ECS Task Monitor and the way ECS Task runs are similar what we discussed for Pattern 1.